Exploiting Local Observations for Robust Robot Learning: Empirical Robustness

-The experiment results are summarized in Fig.~\ref{fig:realrobotexperiments}.
-In the first set of experiments with nominal behavior of both agents, the SARL PPO baseline performs the best and is able to get the closest to the target point.
-However, the results show that the reduction in performance by choosing a MARL approach is minimal.
-Importantly, even when limiting the observations of the two agents, the performance is near optimal for these experiments.
-The relative convergence rate between the three methods is not consistent and varies across the three targets.
+The real robot experiment results are summarized in Fig.~\ref{fig:realrobotexperiments}.
+In the first set of experiments with the nominal behavior of both agents as shown in Fig.~\ref{fig:exp_real_1}, the \textit{SARL} baseline achieves the best performance, reaching closest to the target point, while \textit{MARL (global)} shows only a slightly reduced margin.
+Notably, despite limited observation, \textit{MARL (partial)} attains near-optimal performance.

-In the second set of experiments, we disable the manipulation agent entirely.
-The MARL approach with global observations diverges in all experiments, which may be the result of the policy being unable to disassociate between the set of observations and the set of actions.
-It is important to note that, despite the relative success of the SARL policy for all three targets, further experiments in Isaac Sim did not deliver consistent success for the SARL approach.
-However, our results do not quantify this success rate and we therefore consider both SARL and partially observable MARL to be successful in this scenario.
+In the second set (Fig.~\ref{fig:exp_real_2}), the \textit{manipulator agent} is disabled.
+Here, \textit{MARL (partial)} outperforms both baselines by achieving the smallest distances to the targets.
+Meanwhile, \textit{MARL (global)} diverges in all three trials, whereas \textit{SARL} maintains relatively better stability.
+We hypothesize that this divergence arises because \textit{MARL (global)} involves two policy networks operating over full state dimensions, likely requiring more training data to achieve comparable robustness.

-Finally, the third experiment introduces an additional perturbation to the initial state of the manipulator, resulting in a different setup from the training process.
-In these experiments, the partially observable MARL approach outperforms the other two, with the SARL policy not always being able to converge.
-This result suggests that introducing partial observability to the agents increases the robustness to perturbations to the system such as dysfunction of some agents.
-Importantly, the best policy is learned with more realistic sensor constraints.
+The third experiment introduces perturbations to the manipulator's initial state, deviating from the training setup (Fig.~\ref{fig:exp_real_3}).
+In this scenario, \textit{MARL (partial)} consistently outperforms the other baselines, with \textit{SARL} failing to converge in some trials.
+These results suggest that partial observability can enhance policy robustness against system perturbations and agent failures.